 4. Focus on fit, proportion, color, and texture.
 If pants pull around your hip area, get a larger size.
 Buy jackets to fit your shoulders and get the rest of it tailored if needed.
 A long loose top with loose-fitting pants will always make us look wider than we are.
 If a color makes you appear to be well-rested and happy, it is probably the right color for you.
 Avoid wearing bulky textures on your most substantial parts.
 (For example, Chanel-style boucle jackets look great on tall, thin gals, but they make me look like a barrel.)

-6. Healthy skin and a bit of natural-looking makeup will make whatever you wear today seem even better.
+6. Healthy skin and natural-looking makeup will make whatever you wear today seem even better.

-Straight leg jeans can be worn almost year-round and in countless ways.
-I wear jeans several times every week, so I have navy, black, white, olive, and a coral color (Malibu Punch old from Chico’s).
+Straight-leg jeans can be worn almost year-round and in countless ways.
+I wear jeans several times weekly, so I have navy, black, white, olive, and a coral color (Malibu Punch, old from Chico’s).
 Jeans will likely always be part of my capsule wardrobe.
 I am wearing black Levi’s 505.
 The Chelsea boots are about four years old.
 The style of boots is a fall and winter essential for me.

 Skincare is much more important to me than color.
-I cleanse and moisturize every day using Beautycounter products here—my routine changes with the seasons to keep my skin looking its best.
+I cleanse and moisturize daily using Beautycounter products here – my routine changes with the seasons to keep my skin looking its best.
 I use a light touch when I apply makeup and blend it well.
 My goal is to enhance, not to cover.